HERS: Homomorphically Encrypted Representation Search: Security Analysis

 \section{Security Analysis}

 We adopt common assumptions in cryptography, i.e., the entities in our system (client and server) are \emph{semi-honest} - each entity ``follows the protocol properly with the exception that it keeps a record of all its intermediate computations"\cite{OdedGoldreich2004}.
 Under these assumptions, the security of \ourmethod{} is built upon the security of the FV scheme, which in turn is based in the hardness of the \emph{Ring Learning with Errors} problem \cite{lyubashevsky2010ideal}.
 Practically, this means that the security of our entire protocol hinges upon the fact that the ciphertext cannot be decrypted without access to the private (secret) decryption key which resides only on the client.
-The encryption parameters $(n,t,q)$ chosen by our experiments correspond to 128-bits of security.
+An attractive property of the FHE scheme \cite{fan2012somewhat} used in this paper is that it offers post-quantum security for an appropriate choice of encryption parameters as outlined in the homomorphic encryption standard \cite{albrecht2019homomorphic}.
+The encryption parameters $(n,t,q)$ chosen by our experiments correspond to 128-bits of post-quantum security.

 The \ourmethod{} system has three sources of vulnerability to attackers, namely, (1) the client device which holds the secret keys, (2) the communication channel between the client and server, and (3) the database which holds the encrypted representations and performs score computation in the encrypted domain.
 The physical and digital security of the client is most important in order to protect the secret keys.
+Indeed, if the secret key were obtained from the client, the encrypted templates could be inverted and the templates exposed.
+Thus the security of the client is of utmost importance.
+We also note that in HERS, it is possible that some additional protection is rendered to the templates via our dimensionality reduction algorithm (compact feature vectors may be harder to reconstruct useful information from than the original full length representations).
 The security of the communication channel and the database server are guaranteed by the security of the FV scheme itself.

 \textbf{Score Inversion:} We now consider an attack based on access to the decrypted scores.
 We posit that access to the decrypted score without access to the unencrypted features does not allow an attacker to estimate the user's biometric signature.
 From an adversary's perspective, recovering the unknown feature $\bm{q}\in\mathbb{R}^{d}$ from the scores $\bm{r}=\bm{P}^T\bm{q}$ can be expressed as an optimization problem,